A Change that Introduces Qualified Health Plan Letters

 - Identify — by full name — all plan enrollees in the household

-- Confirmation that your specific health plan has a deductible of $6,000 or less annually.
+- Confirm that your specific health plan has a $6,000 or less deductible annually.

-Unfortunately, if the above three items are not included in this letter from your medical insurance carrier, the auto insurance companies will reject the request to remove the Personal Injury Protection coverage from the auto policy.
+Unfortunately, suppose the above three items are not included in this letter from your medical insurance carrier.
+In that case, the auto insurance companies will reject the request to remove the Personal Injury Protection coverage from the auto policy.

 Additionally, visit our Michigan No-Fault Auto Insurance Changes 2020 page for everything you need to know to be well-informed about Personal Injury Protection and other no-fault changes.